 Advanced Part Manufacturing:

-Our most widely used finish boring system, KAISER Series 112, features a high precision boring head with a center-mount boring bar or boring bar/insert holder combo with a predefined fixed offset designed to bore one specific size.
-And although the KAISER system provides a multitude of standard components to create the ideal combination of boring bar and insert holder – you may not always have the ideal combination at your disposal.
-Don’t fret – that is the beauty of the system.
 The total boring range of your assembly is reached through radial adjustment of the bar.
 However, when doing so, there is still always the consideration of balance while assembling the tool.
 As logic would tell you, the farther away from the boring head’s centerline you offset the boring bar, the greater the unbalance.
 This affects not only the performance of the tool, but more importantly, the results.
 And this is especially true for deep hole boring.

-To get the greatest productivity and flexibility from the KAISER 112 boring system, we recommend replacing the fixed bar & insert holder with a radial adjustment bar & insert holder which keeps the bar at centerline at all times.
+To get the greatest productivity and flexibility from the BIG KAISER 112 boring system, we recommend replacing the fixed bar & insert holder with a radial adjustment bar & insert holder which keeps the bar at centerline at all times.
 This allows for different boring ranges to be reached, all while keeping the tool as balanced as possible.

-In this video, Matt Tegelman, Applications Manager and KAISER Product Manager, walks you through the process of adjusting the fixed boring bars and inserts holders.
+In this video, Matt Tegelman, Applications Manager and BIG KAISER Product Manager, walks you through the process of adjusting the fixed boring bars and inserts holders.
 And if balance is a concern, utilizing the radial adjustable option, Matt demonstrates how to properly center the boring bar on both a tool presetter and in a machine spindle, and finally, how to fine-adjust to the desired diameter.

-We often run end mill "tests" to determine which one performs best.
+We often run end mill "tests" to determine which tool performs best.
 Obviously, our goal is to "win' the test and get more business for our manufacturer's.
-This is article is about one our "tricks" and it's also why represent both cutting tool manufacturers and rotary tool manufacturers.
-We want to insure that the products work together.
+This is article is about one our "tricks" and it's also why we represent both cutting tool manufacturers and rotary tool manufacturers.
+We want to make sure that the products work together.

-As a general rule most cutting tool & tolholder manufacturers prefer to use single angle (ER/DR style) collet chucks for general purpose cutting tool applications under 1/2" (12mm).
 The rules are a bit different in High Speed Machining, as there are many more things to consider, but the problems of TIR at high speeds, where you can hear and feel the chatter, are still there in general end mill cutting operations at lower RPM.
-It's all about runout and uneven chip load.

 Our technical section is written by several different people.
 Sometimes, it's from our team here at Next Generation Tooling & at other times it's by one of the innovative manufacturer's we represent in California and Nevada.